 Not only can low engine oil cause your engine to die, but also too much engine oil can make your zero-turn shut down.
 Excess oil will cause pressure to build in the crankcase.
 Read more about the effects of running too much oil here.

 If you find, after checking your engine oil, that your level is too high, remove a little bit of oil.
 Oil can be removed out of the drain plug, oil filter, or out of the oil fill area using an oil evacuator or turkey baster.
 Continue to remove and add engine oil until the level is corrected.

 Dirty Spark Plug or Loose Connections on Your Zero Turn Mower

-A dirty spark plug can foul out causing your zero turn to die.
+A fouled spark plug can cause your zero-turn to die.
 Check your mower for a spark plug that is dirty or isn’t correctly gapped.
-Loose spark plug wires can also be the cause your mower runs sluggish or dies.
+Loose spark plug wires can also cause your mower runs sluggish or dies.